damienBloch/inkscape-raytracing/README.md

 <img src="./pictures/ray_tracing_3.png"  width="800">

-The beams are added to a new layer `rendered_beams`.
+The beams are added to a new sub-layer `generated_beams` of their parent layer.

 Note that the borders of the document blocks the beams and all objects outside the document page will be ignored.